UK-MAC/TeaLeaf_ref/README.md

 ## Compling

-- In many case just typing `make` in the required software version will work.
+- In many cases just typing `make` in the required software version will work.

 If the MPI compilers have different names then the build process needs to notified of this by defining two environment variables, `MPI_COMPILER` and